tarekfellah/visor/README.md

 gb -g
 ```

-If you want to install WebReduce executables & packages into your `GOROOT` run:
+If you want to install Visor executables & packages into your `GOROOT` run:

 ```
 gb -g -i